stosumarte/FreenectTD/README.md

 - **CImg** – CeCILL-C License
   [Full License Text](https://cecill.info/licences/Licence_CeCILL-C_V1-en.txt)

-By downloading, using, modifying, or distributing this plugin, you agree to comply with the terms of both the **LGPL-2.1** license for the plugin itself and the respective licenses of the third-party libraries included.
+By downloading, using, modifying, or distributing this plugin, either as source-code or binary format, you agree to comply with the terms of both the **LGPL-2.1** license for the plugin itself and the respective licenses of the third-party libraries included.